Suryanshg/AI-Car-Racing/README.md

 We experimented with multiple Reinforcement Learning methods such as Behavioral Cloning, Deep Q-Learning (with Discrete Action Space) and Proximal Policy Optimization through Actor-Critic Framework (PPO-A2C).

 ## Results
 According to the literature, we discovered that a mean reward of 800 or more is considered good.
-Our best performing DQN and PPO + A2C methods are able to achieve a mean reward greater than 800, as noted in the Results section.
+Our best performing DQN and PPO + A2C methods are able to achieve a mean reward greater than 800.
 The Behavioral Cloning method is not too far behind, with a mean reward of 743.54, which is also close to the target of 800.

 The DQN method was the best-performing solution with a mean reward of 866.8 and a standard deviation of 44.8.
 However, this cannot be directly compared to other RL methods we tried, since it's only using a Discrete Action space.